Skip to main content

 1. Achieve at least a 4.0 GPA while taking the most challenging classes available.

-Clemson requires you to be at the top of your class and to take honors/AP classes in order to be competitive.
-54% of accepted students were in the top 10% of their graduating class, and 88% were in the top quarter.
+Clemson requires you to be at the top of your class and to take honors/AP classes to be competitive.
+54.47% of accepted students were in the top 10% of their graduating class, and 91.60% were in the top quarter.

-If you are a freshman or sophomore and your GPA is lower, check out our tips for increasing your GPA.
-If you’re a junior or senior, it will be harder to increase your GPA.
-In order to compensate, we suggest trying to increase your SAT or ACT score.
+If you are a freshman or sophomore and your GPA is lower, there’s still time to improve your GPA.
+If you’re a junior or senior, it’s more difficult to increase your GPA.
+Rather, we suggest trying to earn a higher SAT or ACT score.

-Keep in mind that Clemson heavily values course rigor.
+Keep in mind that Clemson places considerable weight on rigorous coursework.
 The admissions committee seeks out students who take the most challenging curriculum available to them.
-It is not enough to get good grades in easy classes.
-To improve your profile, you should consider taking AP classes throughout high school.
+It’s not enough to get good grades in easy classes.
+Consider taking AP classes throughout high school to build an impressive academic profile.

 2. Aim for a 1400 SAT and 31 ACT.

-Clemson’s 50th percentile SAT score is 1310 and 50th percentile ACT score is 29.
-You should aim for the 75th percentile score of 1400 or 31 in order to be a more competitive applicant.
+Clemson’s 50th-percentile SAT score is 1320, and its 50th-percentile ACT score is 31.
+That said, aim for the 75th percentile—a 1400 SAT or a 32 ACT—to be a more competitive applicant.

 Although Clemson is test-optional, we suggest that you sit for the exams.
 In general, students who submit test scores have a higher chance of being admitted.
-If your score is above the 25th percentile (1230 at Clemson for the 2022-2023 admissions cycle), we recommend submitting your score.
+If your score is above the 25th percentile (1250 SAT and 28 ACT at Clemson for the 2024-2025 admissions cycle), we recommend submitting your score.

 It is important to note that Clemson superscores.
-You should aim to take the SAT or ACT 2-3 times to maximize your superscore.
+You should plan to take the SAT or ACT two to three times to maximize your superscore.
 Curious if you should submit your score?
-Get a recommendation using our free chancing engine
+Get a recommendation using our free chancing engine.

 3. Cultivate a strong portfolio of extracurriculars.